soasme/PeppaPEG/ROADMAP.md

 - [ ] api: save backreference in source stack so it can be used outside a sequence.
 - [ ] api: until.
 - [ ] api: Sanitize `\0` to whitespace for the source input, this happens in creating the source/setting the source size.
 Example: Python Parser.
-- [ ] api: support UTF-8 BOM sequence (0xEF 0xBB 0xBF) at the start of source.
+- [ ] api: support UTF-8 BOM sequence (0xEF 0xBB 0xBF) at the start of source. can be done via unistring: P4_LoadSource, if s startswith these three byte marks, add pseudo slice.
 - [ ] api: register a function for matching source.
 This should help dealing with some inputs difficult to parse.
 - [ ] api: add `expect_rule_id`, instead of saving `errmsg`.
 - [ ] peg: numeric.